awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-bluegreen.md

 Consider the following when using the blue/green deployment type:
 + When an Amazon ECS service using the blue/green deployment type is initially created, an Amazon ECS task set is created\.
 + You must configure the service to use either an Application Load Balancer or Network Load Balancer\.
-Classic Load Balancers aren't supported\.
 The following are the load balancer requirements:
   + You must add a production listener to the load balancer, which is used to route production traffic\.
   + An optional test listener can be added to the load balancer, which is used to route test traffic\.
 If you specify a test listener, CodeDeploy routes your test traffic to the replacement task set during a deployment\.
   + Both the production and test listeners must belong to the same load balancer\.